-For students unable to make the lectures, videos from last year's course are available on Brightspace.
+For students unable to make the lectures, videos from a previous year's course will be made available on Brightspace.
 These videos mostly go through the example questions on the Class Question handout.
 You should read through the relevant sections of the textbook before viewing the videos in order to get the most out of them.
 The videos are divided by question - one video per example question.
 There are also some videos explaining particular topics in more generality.